RDS Performance Insights will end support on November 30, 2025!? But free users don't need to worry.

 3. Check the queries with high AAS and see what is taking time

-You can click on a specific query to see what the wait is for.
+Click on a specific query to see what it is waiting on.

 however,If you were using RDS Oracle Database or SQL Server, you could check the execution plan from Performance Insight, but please note that you cannot check it unless you set it to Advanced in CloudWatch Database Insights.It seems necessary.